ashrafxbilal/stock-market-prediction/README.md

 ## Abstract

-This research project implements a deep learning approach to predict stock market prices using Long Short-Term Memory (LSTM) neural networks.
+This project implements a deep learning approach to predict stock market prices using Long Short-Term Memory (LSTM) neural networks.
 The model analyzes historical stock data, particularly focusing on Apple Inc. (AAPL) stock, to identify patterns and make predictions about future price movements.
 Technical indicators and feature engineering techniques are employed to enhance the model's predictive capabilities.
 The results demonstrate that LSTM networks can effectively capture temporal dependencies in stock price data, providing valuable insights for investment decision-making.

 ## Introduction